durgadas311/cpnet-z80/md/MPMserver.md

 (or is otherwise disconnected).

 ## CP/M 3 - CP/NET3
-This server does not currently support CP/M 3 clients.
+This server does not currently support CP/M 3 requesters.

 ## Mutual Exclusion
 The server uses a mutex to delay startup of operations until